 Many payroll software providers will charge a fixed monthly fee for their payroll features, based on set factors such as the plan offered, and the number of employees in your system.
 An example is QuickBooks, whose Core plan costs a flat rate of $45 per month, with an additional $4 a month for each employee.

-Payroll costs per employee
+Payroll software cost per employee

 Some payroll software providers, such as Heartland Payroll and iSolved People Cloud, will create a bespoke pricing plan for your business.
 The price you pay will be based around your exact needs, including:

-- the exact features and functionality you want
+- The exact features and functionality you want

-- how many employees the software needs to serve
+- How many employees the software needs to serve

-- the length of the contract you sign up for
+- The length of the contract you sign up for

 Some providers also include frequency of use as a factor in their bespoke pricing.
 For example, ADP'S RUN will charge you every time you activate a payroll function.
 In contrast, fixed fee providers, such as Square Payroll and Gusto, will offer unlimited use.